mendix/docs/content/en/docs/refguide/version-control/using-version-control-in-studio-pro/_index.md

 Let us say you have a working copy of an app on disk.
 You make changes to the app and save them.
 Saved changes are not immediately visible to others.
 The documents, folders, and modules that have been changed can be identified by looking at the **status**.

-When you are happy with a set of changes, you **commit** them to the repository.
+When you are happy with a set of changes, you **commit** them to the remote repository (Team Server).
 Others can then choose to update/pull and retrieve those changes.

 You can **update/pull** your working copy with changes committed by others.